-Nowadays Szekszárd is as popular for its ability to take on French wines after planting and producing grapes of Cabernet Sauvignon, Merlot and more, but for Hungarian wines it’s a region typified by a wide selection of reds – and some would argue the best in the country.
+Nowadays Szekszárd is as popular for its ability to take on French wines after planting and producing grapes of cabernet sauvignon, merlot and more, but for Hungarian wines it’s a region typified by a wide selection of reds – and some would argue the best in the country.

-There is a Bikavér available, and in fact Szekszárd is the only other region in the country allowed to use the name since it was, in fact, trademarked here before it became a famous Eger brand.
-However, it is the Kadarka grape that must be tried.
+There is a bikavér available, and in fact Szekszárd is the only other region in the country allowed to use the name since it was, in fact, trademarked here before it became an Eger brand.
+It is the kadarka grape, however, that steals the show in Szekszárd.

 It produces an intensely dark, aromatic wine that is easily identifiable, but surprisingly rare.
-The sensitive grape had been all but replaced by the much simpler to produce Kékfrankos years earlier, meaning the Kadarka is limited to only a handful of wineries and fewer still vintages.
+The sensitive grape had been all but replaced by the much simpler to produce kékfrankos years earlier, meaning the kadarka is limited to only a handful of wineries and fewer still vintages.
 The result is worthwhile, however, requiring much longer in the bottle but producing something special as a result.

 Considering the large expanse that is Lake Balaton, it’s perhaps no surprise that this region of wine production includes quite a number of towns and locations, each with their own distinct variations.
 Primarily these are Csopak, Badacsony, Balatonboglár and Balaton-felvidék.

 The Balaton region itself is primarily notable for its whites, everything from riesling to champagnes are produced here, and there are some really exceptional options on offer.
 But the Hungarian specialities from Balaton share the same characteristics as most Magyar wines, a full-bodiedness with a hint of spice.